 Here are some of the main features included on the Shopify platform:

-Payments: With Shopify, you can accept payments directly without the need of any payment gateways, this will save you money on transaction fees.
-If you decide to use third party payment gateways Shopify integrates with more than 70 from around the world.
+Payments: With Shopify, you can accept payments directly without the need for any payment gateways, this will save you money on transaction fees.
+If you decide to use third-party payment gateways Shopify integrates with more than 70 from around the world.

-Taxes: When you store is created Shopify sets up the tax rates for your country.
+Taxes: When your store is created Shopify sets up the tax rates for your country.
 If you are shipping products to other countries you will need to set up the taxes yourself.

-Blog: Besides having products on your store it’s important to build a relationship with your customers.
-This can be done by blogging and providing your visitors with useful information, tutorials, reviews and helping them solve problems.
+Blog: Besides having products in your store, it’s important to build a relationship with your customers.
+This can be done by blogging and providing your visitors with useful information, tutorials, reviews, and helping them solve problems.
 Shopify provides blogging software that gives you an integrated blog on your store.
 Your blog posts are also the chance to obtain social shares and good positions in the search engines to obtain more traffic.